yvesmango/7020-customer-segmentation/isochrone_map1.md

 We can apply the same method to our edges.
-If we use the edges instead of the nodes, we will get a continuous line set that we can use `buffer`.
+If we use the edges instead of the nodes, we will get a continuous line set that we can use to `buffer`.
 From this buffer we will create a single polygon representing accessibility at this given time threshold.

 ```python